ashleysommer/sanic-cors/README.rst

 Alternatively, you can specify CORS options on a resource and origin level of granularity by passing a dictionary as the `resources` option, mapping paths to a set of options.
-See the full list of options in the `documentation <http://sanic-cors.corydolphin.com/en/latest/api.html#extension>`__.

 .. code:: python